christianLB/torrent-videoclub/docs/featured_section_enhancement_proposal.md

     *   Implement the main featured carousel.
     *   Integrate Radarr/Sonarr library checks for the "Not in Library" filter on the carousel.
     *   Populate carousel and 2-3 initial category rows using existing TMDB popular/trending feeds (e.g., "Trending Movies", "Popular TV Shows").
-    *   Ensure robust Redis caching and background refresh for these initial feeds.
+    *   Ensure robust MongoDB caching and background refresh for these initial feeds.
 *   **Phase 2: JSON-Configured Custom Categories & Enhanced Management**
     *   Implement the JSON-based configuration for dynamic categories as detailed in section 5.1.
 This includes creating `featured_categories.json`, the `FeaturedCategoryConfigService`, and the `/api/featured/custom-categories` endpoint.
     *   Populate `featured_categories.json` with 2-3 initial custom categories (e.g., "Sci-Fi Classics", "Latest from [Specific Country]").